What is Citizen Advocacy?

 Citizen Advocacy operates due to the generosity of the community including various levels of government, business, corporations as well as support from individuals.

 Here is our funding breakdown:

-- 75% - Ministry of Community and Social Services
+- Ministry of Children, Community and Social Services 75%.

-In total, 17% is raised through various fundraising efforts including Evening in the Maritimes, In the Spotlight, Ottawa Race Weekend, and the generosity of donors, third party fundraisers such as golf tournaments and other community events.
+In total, 14.5% is raised through various fundraising efforts including Evening in the Maritimes, In the Spotlight, Ottawa Race Weekend, and the generosity of donors, third-party fundraisers such as golf tournaments and other community events.

 Atinc and I were paired up almost a year ago, and we immediately bonded over one of the things that we both love best: Ottawa Senators hockey.
 Citizen Advocacy saw us as a great match based on our passion for the team and hockey in general.
 This provided us with a quick and easy transition into building a much deeper friendship.
 Atinc and I frequently make trips together to different wing spots to enjoy the games.
 We can walk to most of these places as we live quite close to each other.

 In the summer, our love of sports translates into both of us cheering for the Toronto Blue Jays.
 We love heading to Boston Pizza to sit on the patio, enjoy some drinks, and watch them win.
 Over the past year, we have also been able to attend an Ottawa Fury soccer game together as well as a Sens game.
 We began as friends with similar passions, and with spending time together we have learned more about each other and connect in other areas of our lives.
 Atinc has taught me many things about the difficulties of living with a physical disability and has changed my outlook – I now have a greater appreciation of the little things in life.
 I look forward to spending many more years hanging out and developing our friendship further.James Hale